craighiller/hackfsm/README.md

 ## Deployment

+### Local
-Locally you can just run `python main.py` to start the server, app should be accessible on localhost:port Sudo is required to run on port 80 port can be changed by modify main.py
+You can just run `python main.py` to start the server, app should be accessible on localhost:port.
+Sudo is required to run on port 80, but the port can be changed by altering main.py